 You’ve seen those pictures of men or women who are about to be executed by hanging, right?
 The gallows, designed to take their life, consists of a wooden structure that has a thick rope suspended from it.
 That rope is meant to be looped around the individual’s neck.
 The unfortunate individual then is forced to stand on a trap door that will drop from beneath the feet.
 When that person drops down, his entire body weight is suspended by the rope around his neck, causing his neck to either snap or totally impede his ability to breathe.
 That person dies by asphyxiation.
 If he is saved and his heart is right with God, through the acceptance of Jesus Christ as his Lord and Savior, he will immediately go to Heaven.
-If the opposite is the case, however, and he is not saved and his heart is not right with God, he or she will immediately arrive in Hell.
-You would think that no one who knows the outcome of falling into Hell, and who is in his right mind, would intentionally and willingly step upon that trap door, attach the rope around his own neck and pull the lever that will drop the door from beneath his feet, thereby sending himself or herself to a burning Hell.
+If the opposite is the case, however, and he is not saved, and his heart is not right with God, he or she will immediately arrive in Hell.
+You would think that no one who knows the outcome of falling into Hell, and who is in his right mind, would intentionally and willingly step upon that trap door.
+He wouldn’t attach the rope around his own neck and pull the lever that will drop the door from beneath his feet.
+He certainly would not send himself or herself to a burning Hell.
 Yet, spiritually, that is happening every day.

-The people who I am addressing this warning to are those who have been saved, sanctified and filled with the Holy Ghost, and then, for whatever reason, choose to reject the peace, sanctity and safety of a life in Christ and turn from the Lord back into a world of sin.
+I am addressing this warning to a particular group of people who have been saved, sanctified, and filled with the Holy Ghost.
+Then, for whatever reason, choose to reject the peace, sanctity, and safety of life in Christ and turn from the Lord back into a world of sin.
 No one is forcing them to do it, they are doing it to themselves.
 The Bible says they are drawn away by their own lusts and enticed.

 James 1:14 But every man is tempted, when he is drawn away of his own lust, and enticed.